Training Your First Neural Network

 - Nov.
 16, 2018: Updated 90% of the lessons due to major changes in TensorFlow and Google Cloud ML Engine.
 All of the demos and code walkthroughs were completely redone.

-Now that you have some experience with TensorFlow scripts, it’s time to see how to run one in Cloud ML Engine.
+Now that you have some experience with TensorFlow scripts, it’s time to see how to run one on AI Platform.

 If you haven’t already installed the Google Cloud SDK on your computer, then do that first.
 The installation instructions are at https://cloud.google.com/sdk.
 You’ll probably need to do that outside of the virtual Python environment, though, so it would be best to do it in another terminal.

-To run a TensorFlow program in ML Engine, it has to be in a Python package rather than just an individual script file.
+To run a TensorFlow program on AI Platform, it has to be in a Python package rather than just an individual script file.
 Fortunately, it’s very easy to turn it into a package.
 All you have to do is create a file called “__init__.py” in the directory where your script resides.
 You don’t need to put anything in the file, but it needs to be there.
 I’ve included that file in this directory, so you don’t need to create it yourself.
-OK, now you have to be in the parent directory to run it, so go to the base directory if you’re not there already.
+OK, now you have to be in the parent directory to run it, so go to the iris directory if you’re not there already.

-The command to run it in ML Engine is “gcloud ml-engine”.
-Before running the TensorFlow program in the cloud, we should test whether or not it will work with ML Engine first.
-The way to do that is to put “local” after “gcloud ml-engine”.
+The command to run it on AI Platform is “gcloud ai-platform”.
+Before running the TensorFlow program in the cloud, we should test whether or not it will work with AI Platform first.
+The way to do that is to put “local” after “gcloud ai-platform”.
 This runs your Python module locally on your own computer, but in an environment similar to the one it would run in if you were to run it in the Google Cloud.
 You won’t be charged for anything you run locally, so it’s a good way to test your package before submitting a training job to the cloud.

-You need to create the bucket in the same region as where you’re going to run your ML Engine jobs.
-At the moment, ML Engine is only available in 4 regions (us-central1, us-east1, europe-west1, and asia-east1), so create your bucket in whichever region is closest to you.
+You need to create the bucket in the same region as where you’re going to run your AI Platform jobs.
+To see which regions support AI Platform, go to this link.

 Then add the same module-name and package-path arguments as before, then “--staging-bucket $BUCKET”, then “--region” and the name of the region where you created the bucket.
-If you’ve already set your default region (using the “gcloud config set compute/region” command) to the same region where you created your bucket, then you don’t need to include the --region flag.
+Then you have to tell it which version of Python to use and which version of TensorFlow to use.

+If you haven’t enabled the machine learning API on this project, then it’ll ask you to do it now.
+Once it’s enabled, it automatically starts your job.
 This time it will take a lot longer than 10 seconds because it needs to spin up an environment to run your job.
-It gives you two ways to check up on how your job’s doing.
-The first one tells you what state the job is in, among other things.
+This command tells you what state the job is in, among other things.
+It says it’s preparing.
+It also gives you a link to view the logs in the console.

-OK, it’s done.
-If you look at the timestamps of the log entries, you’ll see that it spent the vast majority of the time getting the environment and the job set up, and then it took about 6 seconds to actually run the TensorFlow script.
-So there’s a lot of overhead when you run an ML Engine job and it can take way longer than running it on your local machine.
+Okay, it’s done.
+If you look at the timestamps of the log entries, you’ll see that it spent the vast majority of the time getting the environment and the job set up, and then it took about a minute to actually run the TensorFlow script.
+So there’s a lot of overhead when you run an AI Platform job and it can take way longer than running it on your local machine.
 Not only that, but you have to pay for it too.
 So why would you run your training jobs in the cloud instead of on your own machine?
-Because most machine learning jobs take far longer to run than this one, and if you tried to run them on your own computer, it could take days.
+Well, because most machine learning jobs take far longer to run than this one, and if you tried to run them on your own computer, it could take days.

 In the next lesson, we’ll look at a more complex model.